 - .44 Mag Hornady XTP 200gr

-Recoil with handguns, especially for those to be used for personal defense, is a very important concept to think about before choosing a handgun chambered for a specific caliber.
+Recoil with handguns, especially for those to be used for personal defense, is a very important concept to think about before choosing a handgun chambered for a specific cartridge.
 You want to be able to squeeze off several rounds in quick succession while maintaining a semblance of accuracy.
 Both of these cartridges are known for their power and associated recoil.
 The barrel length, grip style, gun weight, and of course the ammunition used all influence the amount of recoil.

 While both of these cartridges are known for their ability to stop intruders in their tracks or even to take down some larger game, every action has an equal and opposite reaction, and in this case, it is recoil.
 So let’s take a look at the recoil energy that is generated from these cartridges.